Snapshots of Food Industry News

 Russia to allow Indian dairy exports but with a condition

 Russia has signed an agreement which is to allow dairy exports from India.
-However, exporting companies will have to procure milk directly from farms and not from collection centres.
-Rosselkhoznador, a Russian federal service for veterinary and phytosanitary surveillance (FSVPS) agency has completed inspections of those companies willing to export as well as carried out inspection of dairies to ensure that cattle are free from foot and mouth disease (FMD).
+However, exporting companies will have to procure milk directly from farms and not from collection centers.
+Rosselkhoznador, a Russian federal service for veterinary and phytosanitary surveillance (FSVPS) agency has completed inspections of those companies willing to export as well as carried out an inspection of dairies to ensure that cattle are free from foot and mouth disease (FMD).

 The Russian agency will be announcing the results on their website soon.
-Since Amul collects milk from centres they are a little tense about the result and would need to negotiate further if selected.
+Since Amul collects milk from centers they are a little tense about the result and would need to negotiate further if selected.
 Schreiber Dynamix Dairies, Pune Ltd has stated that the protocol should have provisions and permissions which should grant access to the eligible players in the market and the rest can join later.

 Companies are interested in expanding their portfolio that is why they are willing to export to Russia which is otherwise an unsuitable market.
 It takes 45 days for a consignment to reach Russia.
 Initially, the Russian agency found Schreiber Dynamix Dairies Ltd and Parag Milk Food Ltd eligible to export.
 And it has taken a lot of negotiations with Russia for the bilateral agreement to come through.

-Euro, restaurant and bar open at Mumbai’s Hotel Sahara Star
+Euro, restaurant, and bar open at Mumbai’s Hotel Sahara Star

 Euro, which serves European cuisine, has become the latest restaurant and bar to open at Hotel Sahara Star, located near the Mumbai domestic airport.
 The fine dining restaurant has a seating capacity of 46 and is open only for dinner.
 Chef Amol Rane and restaurant manager Sarang Patil run the affairs of the restaurant.
 They serve a rotating menu with a specialty dish each night.